TehShrike/noddity-butler/readme.md

 Updates the cache by downloading the latest version of the post from the server.
 The optional callback returns the post.

+### butler.refreshIndex([cb])

+Updates the cache by downloading the latest version of the index.json from the server.
+The optional callback returns the index.json contents as an array.

 ### butler.stop()

 Makes the butler stop automatically refreshing content from the server.